Prospective business owners register their businesses in at least two, and possibly three ways. They

 protection of a corporation and the federal tax benefits of a

 partnership or sole proprietorship.
-An LLC is formed in a manner similar
+An LLC is formed by filing a

 "Certificate of Organization" with the Secretary of State’s

-also called managers, are protected from personal liability for the acts
+called managers, are protected from personal liability for the acts of

-of the company.
-They are not personally liable for debts, obligations,
+the company.
+They are not personally liable for debts, obligations, or

-or liabilities created by the company unless the business owner engages
+liabilities created by the company unless one of the business owners/managers engages

 in activities that "pierce the veil" of protection.